 Improved self-awareness and anxiety control are only two of the many meditation benefits.
 Many people around the world take part in meditation sessions in gyms, spas or wellness retreats.
 A popular Buddhist and Asian-based ritual has now spread world-wide with millions reaping the benefits of this incredible exercise.

-At Boutique Rooms, we are very lucky for our properties, The Buddha House and The Retreat, to be surrounded by a variety of meditation classes.
+At Boutique Lux, we are very lucky for our properties, The Buddha House and The Retreat, to be surrounded by a variety of meditation classes.
 Some of these classes can be found at the end of this article, so if you are staying with us, definitely check them out to take advantage of the many benefits meditation has to offer!

 But what are these various benefits?
 You might be surprised to know that in addition to meditation being a calming practise, there is a wide range of other advantages to meditation, from improvements to sleep to pain relief!

 Insomnia affects and will affect many people over the course of their lives.
 Racing thoughts, sudden worries, and tossing and turning can keep us awake nights on-end.
 Meditation can help to control and manage these thoughts and worries, and in addition, pracising meditation can help to relax your body by releasing tension and prepare you better for a good nights’ sleep.

 We would be lying if we said that we had perfect focus and attention ALL the time!
 Sometimes we zone out when someone is talking, sometimes our mind wanders when we are trying to recall a story and sometimes we start watching television instead of doing work!

 Practising meditation frequently can encourage an increase in our attention spans by actively maintaining consistent focus during sessions.
 Meditation can reorient our attention when we feel it wandering and as a result, increase the strength and endurance of our focus.